kaby76/Trash/trconvert/readme.md

 # Current version

-0.8.7 -- Updated trparse for Linux.
+0.8.9 -- Updated all app, but especially for tranalyze, trconvert, trformat, trgen, trrename.